 Watching the few moments that helped define Madalyn as the most hated woman in America were pretty interesting – and I could have used with a lot more of it.
 Given the interest and intrigue behind the actual life of the subject, perhaps a more traditional bio-pic would have been more fitting.
 But I can’t really blame any filmmaker for trying to eschew the traditional bio-pic.

 The problem is that the central part of the film is about Madalyn’s relationship with her son William.
 They went for straight mother-son drama, trying to grab a more traditional audience that way.
-Given the more interesting elements around it, this movie had no business focusing on a boring family drama.
+However, with all the more interesting elements around it, this movie had no business focusing on a boring family drama.
 This movie shouldn’t be about caring for characters, but being interested in their more significant actions.

 Another reason to watch is the many underrated actors that pop up in key roles.
 At first Melissa Leo is ridiculously over-the-top, but once we transition to younger Madalyn and watch her evolve, it becomes clear how on point her performance is.
 She was incredibly good as the slightly more subtle, not as outspoken, Madalyn (not her forte) and she fits well with the woman Madalyn becomes.
 The cast also includes Adam Scott as a journalist investigating the case.
 And once again I am impressed with Josh Lucas who was given a great character – in most cases an outright villain, but when it comes to the life of the most hated woman in America, the line between victim and villain is a lot more interesting.